-- Bachelor’s degree in natural or earth sciences, engineering, environmental studies, political science, economics, or related fields from an accredited institution
+- All applicants submit transcripts showing a Bachelor’s degree in natural or earth sciences, engineering, environmental studies, political science, economics, or related fields from an accredited institution

-- Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field.
+- Applicants to the PhD program should also submit transcripts showing an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field from a U.S.-accredited or equivalent institution

 - International Students only: https://www2.gmu.edu/admissions-aid/how-apply/international.
 Please see the transcript translation requirements, verification of English Language proficiency, and other important information!